Prosecutor to announce if Alec Baldwin will be charged in Rust shooting – live

 A New Mexico prosecutor is set to announce whether Alec Baldwin and other Rust film crew members will be charged over the death of cinematographer Halyna Hutchins on Thursday (19 January).

+It will be “be a solemn occasion”, a spokesperson for district attorney Mary Carmack-Altwies said of the upcoming verdict.

-The decision comes more than 15 months after the fatal shooting in October 2021, which occurred when Baldwin discharged a prop gun on set.
+The decision comes more than 15 months after the fatal shooting in October 2021, which occurred when a prop gun held by Baldwin discharged on set.
 A single bullet struck director Joel Souza in the shoulder before fatally striking Hutchins in the chest.

-It will be “be a solemn occasion”, a spokesperson for district attorney Mary Carmack-Altwies said of Thursday’s verdict.

 Baldwin has repeatedly denied any wrongdoing in the shooting.
 “I would never point a gun at anyone and pull the trigger at them.
 Never,” he told ABC News in December 2021.